 Does walking out to the garden for a handful of just-picked raspberries or blackberries for your breakfast cereal appeal to you?
 Or perhaps filling your freezer with berries you can eat all year long?
 Bramble fruit (also called caneberries) take little space and start to bear fruit the second year after planting.
 And home gardeners have the advantage of being able to choose some of the cultivars that are extremely flavorful but don’t hold up in commercial marketing.

 Be sure find out what types, varieties, and growing methods do best in your area — many are suited to specific climates and regions.
 We suggest that you start by checking with Extension in your county or state to see if they have recommendations.
+Expand your search to other nearby states if you don’t have good information more locally.

 Below are links to selected on-line home-garden Extension resources from various states.
 Most of these are applicable to a wider area than the state where they were published.
 Note that some publications may be a bit out of date and may not include the most current cultivar recommendations.